 Growing up, Mom has been the constant source of encouragement.
 Even when we royally screw up, she’s often finding a reason this-or-that happened.
 Or when I’m sure I’ve been hit with the plague, she’s calming me down from an emergency trip to Urgent Care or coaxing me off of Web MD.
 Yep, Mom has always been the band aid “put-er-on-er” and “boo boo kisser.”

 However, so far this year, it has felt like one big ripping off of the band aid.
 No warning.
-One moment you’re on the road of ultimate healing from something and then the next moment…rip!!
+One moment I'm on the road to ultimate healing from something and then the next moment…rip!!
 Exposed.
 Tender.
 And I’m sure the first layer of skin and some hair is in there too!

 Now don’t get me wrong.
 I’ve been through Celebrate Recovery, Grief Recovery, Freedom, and Spiritual Coaching…I am a HUGE advocate of it all and the biggest advocate of going to God with your "ish."
 Because if you are harboring resentment, unforgiveness or anger, you might as well tear off some band aids and pour salt on them.
 Angry, bitter Moms don’t usually have a positive effect on their children.
 And if you haven't dealt with your own wounds, it'll be really hard to relate to someone in their hurts.